 1. Avoid getting lost in long stories.

-2. Don't carry on a conversation with the person next to you.
-Address the group instead.
+2. Don’t carry on a conversation with the person next to you.
+Address the person instead.

 3. Refrain from sharing personal stories and names of participants outside the group.